LADIES AND GENTLEMEN, it's time for the main event!

 That the day also marked the strange confluence between Bonds and Aaron and the eventual passing of the torch went mostly unobserved.
 No matter.

-To witness the 43,121 fans in Miller Park, to see the flashbulbs popping every time Bonds eyed a pitch, to see the look of bemusement -- or was that dread? -- that enveloped Giants manager Bruce Bochy when he got a glimpse of a media throng at least 100 deeper than it was a day earlier, was to realize that the
+To witness the 43,121 fans in Miller Park, to see the flashbulbs popping every time Bonds eyed a pitch, to see the look of bemusement -- or was that dread? -- that enveloped Giants manager Bruce Bochy when he got a glimpse of a media throng at least 100 deeper than it was a day earlier, was to realize that the final days of The Chase is not going to be community theater.

 "Really, I've noticed how excited everybody is," Bochy said before the game.
 "We hear it at home, but to hear the excitement of the fans on the road who get to watch this guy who ... might be the greatest of all time.
 He gets booed, and you expect that, but he also gets cheers, and he's turned those boos to cheers.
 So that's been neat."